hgsantana/angular-nest-ssr-template/README.md

-# TesteSsr
+# Angular 16 / Nest 10 / SSR - Template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.
+This project is a template for building websites with serverside rendering, using Angular 16 and NestJS 10 as a base.

 ## Development server